 There is an old saying that “Imitation is the sincerest form of flattery.”
 Even if this statement is only partially true, then the Fostoria Glass Company (and the workers and craftsmen thereof) should have been extremely proud of their accomplishment with the American pattern.
 Never have I seen a particular pattern of glass so heavily imitated.
 After all, imitators like to copy things that consist of greatness.

 The following is a list of popular glass patterns that are very similar to the Fostoria American line.
-Some of these patterns were produced right here in the United States, while others were produced as far away as the United Kingdom.
+The most popular and commonly seen look-alike pattern would be from the Whitehall lines.
+I have a page solely dedicated to that pattern, which is located here.
+Many of these look-alike patterns were produced right here in the United States, while others were produced as far away as the United Kingdom.

 Georgian Pattern – National Glass Company, Ltd.

 The Georgian pattern was formed in the early years of the 20th century, and included several different types of items, such as Tableware, Toilet, or Trinkets.
 Some of the more popular items were the Hair Receiver Box, Washbowl and Pitcher, Regular Ice Tea, Soap Box, a Candlestick, etc.